The Graduates of Santa Barbara Newcomers

 • Membership open to those who have graduated from the Santa Barbara Newcomers Club

-• Governance by Board; annual elections, monthly board meetings
+• Governance by Board; monthly board meetings, annual informal club meeting

 • Communications principally by electronic means, not by paper